jonathanclare/pi/PYTHON.md

 -  32bit vs 64bit reference different modules.
 I didnt understand why my modules had disappeared then realised everything was installed under the 32 bit version and Id opened my file using the 64bit version of python.
 - Code not running?
 Check which version of Python youre using.
-- The terminal may be using a different version of Python than your IDE.
+- The terminalwill use the version of Python the system path, An IDE may be using a different version.

 ### System path